Add to my favorites

 Synergy and Antagonism

-Zinc works closely with vitamins A, B6, D, and E, as well as chromium, potassium, magnesium, manganese, and phosphorus, to promote immune health, growth, and tissue repair.
-Zinc may face absorption challenges when consumed alongside vitamin B1, PABA, vitamin B12, calcium, copper, iron, phosphorus, and heavy metals like aluminum and mercury, as these can compete with zinc uptake.
-Phytates present in grains and legumes can also hinder its absorption.
+Zinc synergizes with vitamins A, B6, D, E, selenium, chromium, potassium, magnesium, manganese, phosphorus, and glutathione to support immune function, growth, and tissue repair.
+Its absorption may be hindered by vitamin B1, PABA, vitamin B12, calcium, copper, iron, phosphorus, phytates in grains & legumes, and heavy metals like aluminum & mercury.

-Zinc works closely with vitamins A, B6, D, and E, as well as chromium, potassium, magnesium, manganese, and phosphorus, to promote immune health, growth, and tissue repair.
-Zinc may face absorption challenges when consumed alongside vitamin B1, PABA, vitamin B12, calcium, copper, iron, phosphorus, and heavy metals like aluminum and mercury, as these can compete with zinc uptake.
-Phytates present in grains and legumes can also hinder its absorption.
+Zinc synergizes with vitamins A, B6, D, E, selenium, chromium, potassium, magnesium, manganese, phosphorus, and glutathione to support immune function, growth, and tissue repair.
+Its absorption may be hindered by vitamin B1, PABA, vitamin B12, calcium, copper, iron, phosphorus, phytates in grains & legumes, and heavy metals like aluminum & mercury.

 Zinc